bevyengine/bevy/examples/README.md

 [System Closure](../examples/ecs/system_closure.rs) | Show how to use closures as systems, and how to configure `Local` variables by capturing external state
 [System Parameter](../examples/ecs/system_param.rs) | Illustrates creating custom system parameters with `SystemParam` [System Piping](../examples/ecs/system_piping.rs) | Pipe the output of one system into a second, allowing you to handle any errors gracefully
-[System Stepping](../examples/ecs/system_stepping.rs) | Demonstrate stepping through systems in order of execution
+[System Stepping](../examples/ecs/system_stepping.rs) | Demonstrate stepping through systems in order of execution.
+Requires enabling the `bevy_debug_stepping` feature.

 ## Games